astrokin/Stormcloud/fastlane/README.md

+- Runs the unit tests

+- Ensures Cocoapods compatibility

--  Bumps the minor version, increments it, and pushes it to both the remote and spec repos.
+- Bumps the minor version

+- Pushes it to the remote repository

+- Updates the spec repository

 ----